Who We Are

 Next, the group brainstormed a list of subjects that it felt were necessary to consider in developing a future vision for the organization.
 For instance: Whom should Leadership Kitsap target for class members?
 What is the optimum class size?
 What skills could LK offer a non-servant leadership organization in the community?
 What would the most efficient business structure of the organization be?

 To complete its work, the group prepared a list of recommended initiatives for the LK Foundation’s Board to consider.

 Leadership Kitsap welcomes the opportunity to establish partnerships with individuals and organizations and we would like to encourage your financial contribution.
 Your gift will support our students who represent a community that is geographically, racially, and professionally diverse.
 Our graduates emerge from the Leadership Kitsap program with a deeper commitment to civic volunteerism, and with your support we can provide the leadership needed to create positive change in Kitsap.
-We have several funding levels for your consideration; please see our website for details and to make a contribution.
+Please consider becoming a sponsor.

 IRS Form 990 (pdf)